SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Introduction

 \section{Introduction}

-The evolution of human-robot interaction (HRI) has reached a critical juncture, where the traditional one-way command-and-control-based approaches are no longer adequate for complex, real-world tasks.

-The state-of-the-art language-conditioned HRI frameworks~\cite{brohan2023can},~\cite{nwankwo2025reli},~\cite{allgeuer2024robots} treats communication as a unidirectional process.
-Humans issue commands, and agents attempt to interpret and execute them.
-This depicts a master-apprentice model, in which knowledge flows from the experienced master (human) to the learning apprentice (embodied agent), with the apprentice expected to absorb and apply the master's instruction without questioning or contributing novel insights back to the master.
-In other words, the agent remains a one‑way learner.
+The evolution of human-robot interaction (HRI) has reached a critical juncture, where the traditional one-way command-and-control-based approaches are no longer adequate for addressing complex, real-world tasks.
+Specifically, the state-of-the-art (SoTA) natural language-conditioned HRI frameworks~\cite{brohan2023can,nwankwo2025reli,lynch2023interactive} predominantly model communication as a unidirectional process.
+Humans issue commands, and the embodied agents attempt to interpret and execute them.
+This interaction pattern depicts a master-apprentice model, in which knowledge flows unidirectionally from the experienced master (human) to the learning apprentice (embodied agent), with the apprentice expected to absorb and apply the master's instruction without questioning or contributing novel insights back to the master.
+In other words, the agent remains purely a one‑way learner.

-Although these approaches are effective for structured, short-term tasks, they fail to capture the dynamic and co-adaptive nature of human-human communication.
-They lack the mechanisms for representing and aligning the evolving beliefs of both partners.
-Consequently, interactions remain superficial, fragile to ambiguity, and incapable of the long-term adaptation required for robots to learn individual user preferences and develop true shared mental models.
-The reasoning burden rests entirely on the human to compensate for the agent's static understanding, preventing the natural and efficient collaboration seen in human teams.
+Figure~\ref{fig:sil-examp} illustrates this one-way interaction mechanism.
+Although these methods~\cite{brohan2023can,nwankwo2025reli, lynch2023interactive} are effective for structured, short-term tasks, they do not capture the dynamic, reciprocal, and co-adaptive nature of human-to-human communication.
+In principle, they lack the mechanisms to represent, track, and align the evolving beliefs of both partners.
+As a result, interactions remain fragile to linguistic and contextual ambiguity, and therefore unsuited for the long-term adaptation required for robots to learn individual user preferences.
+The inferential burden rests largely on the human to compensate for the agent's static understanding, preventing the natural and efficient collaboration common in human teams.

-Furthermore, real-world environments are dynamic and present countless ambiguous scenarios~\cite{yang2024harnessing},~\cite{zhang2024grounding},~\cite{ 11127594}.
-Humans navigate this complexity through a continuous cycle of perception, action, and feedback~\cite{mcleod2017kolb},~\cite{sterman1994learning}.
-For autonomous agents to be truly robust, they must embody a similar capacity for continual, situated learning.
-In the current unidirectional approaches, a command like the one shown in Fig.~\ref{fig:TradVsSIL}(b) (\textit{``go there and return here''}) can be fatal to agents due to its undefined references.
-A symbiotic agent would, however, leverage shared context: it could request clarification, infer intent based on past interactions, or proactively suggest likely interpretations, thereby learning from the user's response to improve future understanding.
-We postulate that closing this loop is essential for robustness, uncertainty-aware active learning, and true multi-turn human-agent interaction.